Psychology

 Minimum admission requirements

-• MAPS – Bachelor's degree (minimum second class honours) in an appropriate area of study.
-A GRE is required for admission.
+- MAPS – Bachelor's degree (minimum second class standing or roughly a mid-B average) in an appropriate area of study.
+A GRE is required for admission.*

-• MSc – Bachelor's degree (minimum second class honours) in an appropriate area of study.
+- MSc – Bachelor's degree (minimum second class standing or roughly a mid-B average) in an appropriate area of study.
 Of the two requested letters of reference, one should come from someone who is familiar with the applicant's research capability.

-• PsyD – Bachelor's degree (minimum second class honours) in Psychology that includes courses in each of the following areas: abnormal psychology, cognition, developmental psychology, history and systems, learning theory, neuroscience, research design, social psychology and statistics, as well as an honours thesis.
+- PsyD – A 4-year undergraduate degree in Psychology including an honours thesis (or equivalent with minimum second class standing or roughly a mid-B average).
+Completion of the following undergraduate psychology courses is required: abnormal psychology, cognition, developmental psychology, history and systems, learning theory, neuroscience, research design, social psychology and statistics.
 We encourage and welcome Canadian citizens and permanent residents from a diverse range of backgrounds to apply to our program, including people of any sexual orientation, gender identity, or gender expression, Indigenous Peoples, racialized people, and people with disabilities.
 At present, this program is only open to Canadian citizens and permanent residents of Canada.

 Note: All figures are in Canadian dollars and subject to change.
 Fees are approved by the University’s Board of Regents.
 In the event of a discrepancy between the fees approved by the Board and those published on this website, the fees approved by the Board will prevail.
 Financial policies are enforced through the Department of Financial and Administrative Services.
 For the complete and official list of all fees and charges, visit www.mun.ca/finance/fees/.